cfpb/design-manual/page-components/third-width-link-blob.md

 {: class="toc"}

 <div>
-The third-width link blob provides users with a preview of and a navigation path to content that lies deeper within a section.
+The third-width link blob provides users with a succinct description and a navigation path to content that lies deeper within a section.
 It can be used on full-width pages or pages with a left navigation.
 The three column layout utilizes extra screen real estate found at the higher breakpoints.
 {: class="lead-in"}

 A group of third-width link blobs, as seen on a browse page template: